renaissance-publishing/renaissance/content/chapters/32-monsters-animals-and-npcs.md

 Dancing Hawks are creatures native to the Dragons' Mountains, the low range that takes up the southeastern half of the Dragonshire; these massive creatures are sometimes used as mounts by Drakes.
 They are named for the unique "stomp" that they use to attack prey.

-Like a number of species native the the Dragons' Mountains--including dragons themselves--the Dancing Hawk is something between a bird and a reptile.
+Like a number of species native the the Dragons' Mountains — including dragons themselves — the Dancing Hawk is something between a bird and a reptile.
 They are shaped somewhat like a large bird, save that they have jaws (with teeth) rather than a beak; a long, strong, flexible tail that they use for balance and control while running; and their wings are tiny and folded before and under them, like small, awkward arms.
 They cannot fly, instead using their tiny wings for display, and for some other social behavior.
 They are, however, adept runners, and they run powerfully and surely through the hills and low peaks of the Drake's Mountains; their legs are massively muscled, able to carry their own weight comfortably, and a Drake rider beside.